Get Accepted! Find the service that best meets your needs:

-When you choose Accepted, you will be assigned your own consultant dedicated to helping you, as well as the support of a team made up of uncommonly talented professionals, including former admissions directors, published authors, and PhDs.
-It's the best of dedicated one-on-one mentoring combined with the breadth and depth of a larger company.
+When you choose Accepted, you’ll have a passionate and invested admissions consultant dedicated to helping you specifically, in addition to the support of a team of uncommonly talented professionals, including former admissions directors, published authors, journalists, and career coaches.

 Here are the things you must ask to determine if the consultant you are considering is the right one for you.